-DEED's fiscal note assumes that all employers will use the state plan, but they also state that this is based on lack of data to suggest otherwise.
+DEED's fiscal note assumes that all employers will use the state plan, but they state that this is based on a lack of data to suggest otherwise.
+Commerce is, for the purposes of the fiscal note, assuming that at least one private plan will be developed and will require work on behalf of the department.